 Still hailed as one of largest and most beautiful synagogues in the world, Temple Emanu-El can seat 2,500 people in its main sanctuary, which measures 103 feet high and 100 feet wide.
 Even more impressive is the fact that the synagogue’s architectural steel frame, designed by architectural firm Kohn, Butler & Stein, allows the enormous hall to stand pillar free.
 With 60 stained glass windows, a multihued ceiling that’s hand painted and gilded, and the largest synagogue organ in the world featuring over 10,000 pipes, Temple Emanu-El is one building that every New Yorker should have on their radar.

-Image via Karen Apricot
+Image via Flickr by Karen Apricot

 Gracie Mansion was originally built in 1799 by merchant Archibald Gracie, and was acquired by the city of New York in 1896.
 That same year Gracie Mansion was incorporated into the 11-acre Carl Schurz Park where it still stands today.
 For nearly 50 years under the ownership of New York City, Gracie Mansion was used for a variety of odd functions including a concession stand, restrooms for the park, and classes for immigrants.
 Then, in 1923 it became the first home to the Museum of the City of New York.
 It served as the museum’s space until January 11, 1932 when the institution relocated to its Fifth Avenue building.
 After that, the NYC Department of Parks converted it into a historic house museum.
 Then in 1942, Gracie Mansion assumed its current role as home to the mayor of New York with Mayor La Guardia as its first mayoral resident.